 Data Provider is the role of introducing new information feeds into the big data system for discovery, access, and transformation by the big data system.

-Note that new feeds are distinct from the data already being in use by the system and residing the various system repositories (including memory, databases, etc.) although similar technologies can be used to access both.
+Note that new data feeds are distinct from the data already being in use by the system and residing in the various system repositories although similar technologies can be used to access both.

 One of the important characteristics of a big data system is the ability to import and use data from a variety of data sources.
-Data sources can be internal and public records, online or offline applications, tapes, images/audio and videos, sensor data, Web log, HTTP cookies, etc. Data sources can be produced by humans, machines, sensors, Internet technologies, etc.
+Data sources can be internal and public records, online or offline applications, tapes, images/audio and videos, sensor data, Web logs, HTTP cookies, etc. Data sources can be produced by humans, machines, sensors, Internet technologies, and so on.

 In its role, Data Provider creates an abstraction of data sources.
-In case of raw data sources, Data provider can potentially cleanse, correct, and store the data an internal format.
+In case of raw data sources, Data provider can potentially cleanse, correct, and store the data an internal format that is accessible to the big data system that will ingest it.

 Frequently, the role of Data Provider and Transformation Provider would belong to different authorities, unless the authority implementing the Transformation Provider owns the data sources.
 Consequently, data from different sources may have different security and privacy considerations.